sagemath/trac_to_gh/Issue 8043.md

 # Issue 8043: #7544 breaks #7355: "sage -i foo" does not automatically find the version number

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8043

 Original creator: ddrake